 The MME Sequence Number field represents a sequence number whose length is 6 octets.

 When management frame protection is negotiated, the receiver shall maintain a 48-bit replay counter for each IGTK.
 The receiver shall set the receive replay counter to the value of the IPN in the IGTK key data encapsulation (KDE) (see 11.6.2 (EAPOL-Key frames)) provided by the Authenticator in either the 4-way handshake, FT 4-way handshake, FT handshake, or group key handshake.
+The transmitter shall maintain a single IPN for each IGTK.
+The IPN shall be implemented as a 48-bit strictly increasing integer, initialized to 1 when the corresponding IGTK is initialized.
 The transmitter may reinitialize the sequence counter when the IGTK is refreshed.
 See 11.4.4.5 (BIP transmission) and 11.4.4.6 (BIP reception) for per packet BIP processing.

 NOTE—When the IPN space is exhausted, the choices available to an implementation are to replace the IGTK or to end communications.

 When dot11QMFActivated is true, the receiver shall maintain an additional replay counter for each ACI for received group addressed robust Management frames that use QMF.
 The receiver shall use the ACI encoded in the Sequence Number field of received GQMFs protected by BIP to select the replay counter to use for the received frame, and shall use the IPN from the received frame to detect replays.

+If dot11RSNAProtectedManagementFramesActivated is true and dot11MeshSecurityActivated is true, the recipient shall maintain a single replay counter for received group addressed robust Management frames that do not use the QMF service and shall use the PN from the received frame to detect replays.
+If dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received group addressed robust Management frames that use the QMF service.
+The QMF receiver shall use the ACI encoded in the Sequence Number field of the received frame to select the replay counter to use for the received frame, and shall use the PN from the received frame to detect replays.
+A replayed frame occurs when the PN from the frame is less than or equal to the value of the management frame replay counter that corresponds to the ACI of the frame.
+The transmitter shall preserve the order of protected robust Management frames transmitted to the same DA without the QMF service.
+When the QMF service is used, the transmitter shall not reorder robust GQMFs within an AC when the frames are transmitted to the same RA.

 11.4.4.5 BIP transmission